shipwright-io/build/docs/proposals/parameterize-strategies.md

 - CONTEXT_DIR
 - BUILDER_IMAGE (_optional: It only take place if the spec.builder.image is defined_)

 This EP propose to stop using `BUILDER_IMAGE` as a runtime Parameter but rather to delegate its definition to user of N strategy.
-This means `BUILDER_IMAGE` should be defined under `spec.params` in the future.
+This means `BUILDER_IMAGE` should be defined under `spec.paramValues` in the future.

 The list of runtime parameters will then look as follows: